In May 2013, Monica Jones, a student and sex-work activist, was arrested for "manifesting prostitution" by the Phoenix police.

 On the day cops dragged Monica to Bethany Bible Church, she had posted on Backpage.com, an advertising service used by sex workers, to warn them of a coming sting.
 The day before, she had spoken against Project ROSE at a SWOP rally.

-To effect this rescue, Project ROSE offers a buffet of services, including emergency housing, detox, and counselling.
+To effect this rescue, Project ROSE offers a buffet of services, including emergency housing, detox, and counseling.
 All these services are available without being arrested, Jaclyn Dairman, an activist with SWOP-Phoenix, told me.

 But at ROSE's heart is DIGNITY Diversion, 36 hours of classroom time run by Catholic Charities.

-This cocktail may be why sex trafficking, as opposed to trafficking in maids or construction workers or farm labour, is always a fashionable cause.
+This cocktail may be why sex trafficking, as opposed to trafficking in maids or construction workers or farm labor, is always a fashionable cause.

 Monica is a graduate of DIGNITY Diversion.
-Forced into this programme by another prostitution arrest, Monica sat in a classroom from 8 AM to 4 PM, without food, while vice cops described girls overdosing on heroin.
-Jail was held over the heads of attendees until they finished the programme, though many were going broke from their loss of sex-work income.
+Forced into this program by another prostitution arrest, Monica sat in a classroom from 8 AM to 4 PM, without food, while vice cops described girls overdosing on heroin.
+Jail was held over the heads of attendees until they finished the program, though many were going broke from their loss of sex-work income.
 Monica described the class as having the religious overtones of an Alcoholics Anonymous meeting.
-In keeping with the programme's Catholicism, no condoms were provided.
+In keeping with the program's Catholicism, no condoms were provided.
 Neither was child care.